brimdata/zed/docs/language/pipeline-model.md

 of each input value, much like the map concept in the MapReduce framework.

-The [`fork` operator](operators/fork.md) copies its input to parallel legs of a query.
-The output of these parallel paths can be combined in a number of ways:
+The [`fork` operator](operators/fork.md) copies its input to parallel branches of a pipeline.
+The output of these parallel branches can be combined in a number of ways:
 * merged in sorted order using the [`merge` operator](operators/merge.md),
 * joined using the [`join` operator](operators/join.md), or
 * combined in an undefined order using the implied [`combine` operator](operators/combine.md).

-A path can also be split to multiple query legs using the [`switch` operator](operators/switch.md), in which data is routed to only one corresponding leg (or dropped) based on the switch clauses.
+A pipeline can also be split to multiple branches using the [`switch` operator](operators/switch.md), in which data is routed to only one corresponding branch (or dropped) based on the switch clauses.

 Switch operators typically
 involve multiline Zed programs, which are easiest to edit in a file.
 For example,